 Two things struck us reading the statement above:

 - Using a credit card to make a friend’s child support payments is something beyond Good Samaritan.

 - Those fees will add up fast along with the credit card’s interest charge to make child support payments even more of a burden for the obligor.

 According to the U.S. census bureau, the average child support payment is $350 per month.
-At $3.50 per transaction, you’re adding $42 every year onto your child support payments if you pay the average.
-Also consider that this doesn’t include the interest charges and fees associated with whatever credit card you use.
-According to CreditCards.com the average interest rate on a credit card is 13.93%.
-Making minimum payments, this means your child support would cost significantly more by the time it eventually gets paid off.
+At $3.50 per transaction, you’re adding $42 every year to your child support payments if you pay the average.
+Also, consider that this doesn’t include the interest charges and fees associated with whatever credit card you use.
+According to CreditCards.com, the average interest rate on a credit card is 13.93%.
+Making minimum payments means your child support would cost significantly more by the time it eventually gets paid off.

 Child support broken down by state

 We were curious if this seemingly high fee level through GovPayNow.com is better or worse than the fees applied in other counties and states.
 So we went state by state to see what information we could gather on child support payment fees.
 Interestingly, fees applied to child support payments by credit card vary widely by state.
 Even states that use the same processing service online can have very different fee structures.
 The map shown at the top has the payment methods and associated fees we could find for each state.

 Fees, fees and more fees… then high interest charges

 For the most part, states usually charge what are known as “convenience” fees for credit card charges.
 Fees usually range from 2% to 5% with minimum fee applications that range from a few dollars to up to $15.
 One website that’s used prominently – e-ChildsPay.com – has a $14.95 minimum charge for payments under $500.
 Remember, the average payment is $350 per month – at $14.95 per month that’s an additional $179.40 per year to your child support costs.